hzwer/Practical-RIFE/README.md

 Provide models with lower calculation consumption

-## Report bad cases
+## Report Bad Cases
-Please take a screenshot of your original video clip and share it with me via Github issue and Google Drive.
-I will add it to our test set so that it is likely to be improved in later versions.
+Please take a screenshot of your original video clip and share it with us via Github issue and Google Drive.
+We may add it to our test set so that it is likely to be improved in later versions.
 It will be very helpful to attach a screenshot of the model's effect in the issue.

 ## Usage